b-forster/dnd-archivist/README.md

 # Description

-A character sheet &amp; leveling companion app for Dungeons and Dragons 5th Edition.
+Archivist is a character sheet &amp; leveling companion app for Dungeons and Dragons 5th Edition.

 This project is under development and is currently optimized for **desktop browser** screens using **dark mode**.